-- Be suspicious of unsolicited emails, especially unsolicited job offers or emails that offer you money that seems too good to be true.
+- Be suspicious of unsolicited emails, especially unsolicited job offers or emails that offer you money, that seem too good to be true.
 Often times these scams involve the scammer mailing a bad check for more than the agreed upon wage and requesting the overpayment be sent back to the scammer.

 - Fake viruses can appear as popups when visiting websites, which may direct you to call a phone number for support.
 The number is actually of a scammer and they may request remote access to your computer or offer to fix the problem for a fee.
 Do not do either of these as they cause further damage to you and your data.
 This can usually be resolved by closing the web browser or restarting the computer, if you continue to have questions call the CMU IT Help Desk at (989) 774-3662.

 - Keep your CMU account password private, and don’t share it with others.
-Don’t reuse old passwords or use passwords from non-CMU websites.
+Don’t reuse old passwords or use passwords from non-CMU websites, and don't ever use your CMU password anywhere else.
 If you think your password was compromised, contact the OIT Help Desk at (989) 774-3662, to assist in resetting your password.